coreos/butane/docs/migrating-configs.md

 ### Embedding directory trees in configs

 The `storage` section gained a new subsection called `trees`.
-It is a list of directory trees on the system running FCCT whose files, directories, and symlinks will be embedded in the config.
+It is a list of directory trees on the system running Butane whose files, directories, and symlinks will be embedded in the config.
 By default, the resulting filesystem objects are owned by `root:root`, directory modes are set to 0755, and file modes are set to 0755 if the source file is executable or 0644 otherwise.
 Attributes of files, directories, and symlinks can be overridden by creating an entry in the `files`, `directories`, or `links` section; such `files` entries must omit `contents` and such `links` entries must omit `target`.

-Tree paths are relative to a local _files-dir_, specified with the `-d`/`--files-dir` option to FCCT.
+Tree paths are relative to a local _files-dir_, specified with the `-d`/`--files-dir` option to Butane.
 If no _files-dir_ is specified, this functionality is unavailable.

 <!-- butane-config -->
 ```yaml